Oklahoma Secretary of Education

 The Oklahoma Secretary of Education is a member of the Oklahoma Governor's Cabinet.
-The Secretary is appointed by the Governor, with the consent of the Oklahoma Senate, to serve at the pleasure of the Governor.
-The Secretary serves as the chief advisor to the Governor on public education issues and needs.
+The secretary is appointed by the governor, with the consent of the Oklahoma Senate, to serve at the pleasure of the governor.
+The secretary serves as the chief advisor to the governor on public education issues and needs.

-The 9th and current Secretary is Ryan Walters, having been appointed by Governor Kevin Stitt in 2020.
+The previous secretary, Ryan Walters, was appointed by Governor Kevin Stitt in 2020.
+Walters was ousted on April 11, 2023 after failing to resign from his position upon taking office as the elected State Superintendent of Public Instruction on January 9, 2023.
+Governor Stitt appointed Nellie Tayloe Sanders as the new Secretary of Education on January 24, 2024.

 History

 The position of Secretary of Education was established, along with the Oklahoma Governor's Cabinet, by the Executive Branch Reform Act of 1986.
 The Act directs the Secretary of Education to advise the Governor on public education policy and advise the state public education agencies on new policy as directed by the Governor.

-Dual Position
+Dual position

-Oklahoma state law allows for Cabinet Secretaries to serve concurrently as the head of a State agency in addition to their duties as a Cabinet Secretary.
+Oklahoma state law allows for Cabinet secretaries to serve concurrently as the head of a state agency in addition to their duties as a Cabinet secretary.
 Historically, the Secretary of Education has not served in any such dual position.